gsioteam/xml_layout/README.md

 # xml_layout

 XML layout for flutter.
 Layout your UI via xml at runtime. and support extending any customer widget.
-Here is a [preview](https://gsioteam.github.io/xml_layout_preview/) website.
+Here is a online [preview](https://gsioteam.github.io/xml_layout_preview/).

 ## Getting Started